geelen/glenmaddern.com/src/lib/articles/icss.md

 ## The Goal

 There's a lot of discussion at the moment about whether some or all of our styling code should be moved into JS.
-Projects like [react-style](https://github.com/js-next/react-style), [jss](https://github.com/jsstyles/jss), [radium](https://github.com/formidablelabs/radium) & [jsxstyle](https://github.com/petehunt/jsxstyle) all offer competing ways to do that, but I think they're coming at the problem from the wrong direction.
+Projects like [react-style](https://github.com/js-next/react-style), [jss](https://github.com/jsstyles/jss), [radium](https://github.com/formidablelabs/radium) & [jsxstyle](https://github.com/petehunt/jsxstyle) all offer competing ways to do that, but they're coming at the problem from the wrong direction.
 I particularly like Keith Grant's [take on the matter](http://keithjgrant.com/posts/against-css-in-js.html):

 > Stop pretending the DOM and the JavaScript are separate concerns.
 Instead, separate concerns that are actually different: the dropdown menu is separate from the list of objects; the modal dialog box is separate from the page footer.
 Why on earth would you put these all in the same HTML document?
 >
-> The relationship between CSS and JavaScript is different.
+> **The relationship between CSS and JavaScript is different**.
 With HTML, a true separation of concerns between the markup and the corresponding component JS is impossible.
 With CSS, this separation is possible and even vital to clean code organization.<br /><small className={styles.small}>(edited for brevity)</small>

-I think there are three important questions to ask of potential styling workflows to judge how *effective* they are:
+There are three important questions to ask of potential styling workflows to judge how *effective* they are:

-- How **quickly** can you build something new?
+- How **quickly** can you build & style a new component?
-- How much can you **reuse** something you've already built when doing so?
+- How much can you **reuse** styles when doing so?
-- How hard is it to change something to be **unique**?
+- How hard is it to change something to be **unique** later on?

 This is what I aim for when I build anything.
 I want speed, reuse, but not unnecessary coupling.
 I see all the JS-styling approaches as falling at the first hurdle, whereas a workflow using Sass & BEM ("old ideas", remember?) can nail all three.
-So while I can appreciate that JS rendering gives us some new *capabilities*, I don't think it's worth taking a backwards step in terms of *effectiveness*.
+So while I can appreciate that JS rendering gives us some new *capabilities*, it's not worth taking a backwards step in terms of *effectiveness*.

 Mind you, Sass & BEM require a lot of convention & discipline to keep things getting out of hand.
 Maybe, then, the future of CSS is something that keeps the fluidity of CSS but automates the conventions.
 Something that takes the *best* of CSS & JS and combined them.